ezha440-hash/240makingjournal/journal-pages/week-02.md

 Based on the interaction of my peers, they commented about how they think its "cute" and also really liked the stars. "it's quite fun to just click, kinda like a fidget toy" was one of the comments.

 However, I do think there should be more than just pressing buttons.
 I tried adding more to the code and quite frankly it just didn't look or feel as good.
 I think if I were given the opportunity to do another data, I would record over a longer period of time, while also making the interactive part more fun and engaging.

+I do think this is a very fun and different way to express data, its something that a hand drawn image couldn't do.